-Basic rice cookers are cheaper and produce good results particularly if you tend to cook the same type of rice.
-Fuzzy logic cookers are better at cooking different types of rice but they do come with a higher price tag.
+Basic rice cookers are cheaper and produce good results, particularly if you tend to cook the same type of rice.
+Fuzzy logic cookers are better at cooking different rices, but they have a higher price tag.

 The best kitchen kit tried and tested

 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.

 Do you use a rice cooker?
 We'd love to hear your product suggestions.
-Leave a comment below...
+Leave a comment below: